Upcoming Events

 BOARD MEETINGS

 All owners are welcome and encouraged to attend the AFC Board meetings.
 The Board meetings are held at 6 p.m. on the second Wednesday of the month, except for July and December.
-During the COVID-19 pandemic, the Board will hold all meetings virtually until further notice.
+Owners have the option to attend in person or via Zoom.
 The Board meeting agenda is posted the Friday before each meeting on the Board Bulletin Board to the right of the Information Desk, next to the Suggestion Board.
 Owners on AFC’s mailing list will also be emailed a link to the meeting agenda and a Zoom link to attend the meeting.

 Board Role and Duties